 The true mark of success for CET is employment retention-not just seeing that our graduates find employment, but knowing that they keep that job and grow with it.
-To this end, CET will continue to maintain contact with graduates and their employers beyond the time trainees are placed on a job to provide support to keep trainees informed about CET updates and events.
+To this end, CET will continue to maintain contact with graduates and their employers beyond the time trainees attain a career to provide support to keep trainees informed about CET updates and events.
 We maintain contact with our employed graduates for at least a year to provide support and encouragement.